MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex01_KQL.md

     >**Note:** The 'empty row' in the results will show the summarized count of SigninLogs_CL.

 1. The following statement demonstrates the **union** operator support to union multiple tables with wildcards.
 In the Query Window, enter the following statement and select **Run**:

     ```KQL
-    union App*
+    union Sec*
     | summarize count() by Type
     ```